mikavilpas/blink-ripgrep.nvim/README.md

             -- treesitter parser installed, fall back to regex based highlighting -- that is bundled in Neovim.
             fallback_to_regex_highlighting = true,

+            -- Show debug information in `:messages` that can help in -- diagnosing issues with the plugin.
+            debug = false,
           },
           -- (optional) customize how the results are displayed.
 Many options -- are available - make sure your lua LSP is set up so you get